HomoElectromagneticus/xxd-zig/README.md

  - allow reversing hex dumps back into "normal" files
  - see if we can't make the binary dump format faster by not using zig's print formating code and instead rolling our own
+ - write more tests
+ - look into using a different memory allocator
+ - test for memory leaks
+ - improve error handling for the command-line arguments